-Thirty years ago tomorrow, May 1st, I opened my law practice.
+Thirty years ago, on May 1, 2020, I opened my law practice.
 Of course, I was a precocious 9 year old at the time.

 Prior to the opening I was an Associate of a Manhattan based law firm which also had offices in Paris, Brussels, and Rockville.
 I remember dreaming of “April in Paris.”
 Instead, the firm sent me to La Plata which is not quite the same.
 C‘est la vie.